MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/develop-circle-card.md

     * All the lines of code inside the *update* method.

-    * All the remaining code below the *update* method.
+    * All the remaining code below the *update* method, including the *getFormattingModel*.

 4. Add the following lines of code at the end of the import section: